pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 #### 14.3 Business Conducted
 General meetings may address a range of party-related matters, including but not limited to:

-   1. Review and approval of financial reports.

-   2. Discussion of party policies and positions.
+   1. Discussion of party policies and positions.

-   3. Election of party officers and representatives.
+   2. Discussion Election of party officers and representatives.

-   4. Voting on proposed amendments to the party constitution.
+   3. Discussing and Voting on proposed amendments to the party constitution.

-   5. Consideration of urgent party matters.
+   4. Consideration of urgent party matters.

    6. Any other business relevant to the party's mission and operation.